Four Antique Taxidermy Trophy Specimens - Edward Gerrard & Sons taxidermist London

 Pareglio & Ayres Antiques Interiors, located in Kent UK and with a base in Italy just under an hour from Milan.

-Please call us if do not receive a reply to your email within 24 hours.
+Please call us if do not receive a reply to your email within 24 hours and contact us before making a special trip to visit us.

-1) Sizes please contact us if you need a very accurate measurement to fit the item in a specific space or niche.
-Otherwise always allow (to be on the safe side) 2 cm tolerance for each measurement.
+Sizes: please contact us if you need a very accurate measurement to fit the item in a specific space or niche.
+Otherwise always allow 2 cm tolerance for each measurement.

-Satisfying our customers is very important to us and we are committed to comply with legislation in protection of online buyers and also to protect ourselves and our valuable stock from any type of return fraud which will be prosecuted.
+Satisfying our customers is very important to us and we are committed to complying with legislation for the protection of online buyers and also to protect ourselves and our valuable stock from any type of return fraud.

 Privacy Policy